Skip to main content

 Virtual Properties

 A property may be 'virtual', i.e. it has a getter and setter, but no actual property.
-In this case, you can place the #[Map] attribute on the getter or setter methods:
+In this case, you can place the #[Map] attribute on the getter or setter method:

 class Person